-If you’ve been injured on the job, you’ll want to file a workers’ compensation claim in order to get the care and treatment you’re entitled to.
+If you’ve been injured on the job, you’ll want to file a workers’ compensation claim to get the care and treatment you’re entitled to.
 However, insurance companies and employers don’t want to pay for claims they don’t have to, so the burden may fall on you to prove that you’ve suffered the severe injuries you’re claiming.
 That means you’ll need evidence, and there are certain types of evidence that are particularly effective when it comes to supporting your claim and getting you the result you’re looking for.

 When you’ve been injured, you’ll want to make sure you see a medical professional and have your case documented as soon as possible.
 You’ll likely have to see a doctor multiple times for continued treatment, and each time your doctor will log your condition, how your recovery is progressing, and much more.
-This is critical because it not only documents how your recovery is proceeding, but what treatments have been done, and what your doctor’s recommendations are.
+This is critical because it not only documents how your recovery is proceeding but what treatments have been done, and what your doctor’s recommendations are.

 In North Carolina, you’re not permitted to see your own doctor in a workers’ compensation case unless you receive permission from the North Carolina Industrial Commission.
 However, the NCIC will not always grant this permission unless you have a good reason for doing so.
-It’s generally a smart idea to get a second opinion from your own doctor if your Workers’ Compensation doctor advises you to undertake serious treatment, such as surgery.
+It’s generally a bright idea to get a second opinion from your own doctor if your Workers’ Compensation doctor advises you to undertake serious treatment, such as surgery.

 Employer Accident Report